sderosiaux/every-single-day-i-tldr/README.md

 - http://gun.js.org/ A resilient decentralized realtime graph database for the web (nice landing page!)
 - https://github.com/attic-labs/noms A document graph git oriented database
 - http://www.datomic.com/ "The fully transactional, cloud-ready, distributed database." used by Netflix, Facebook, should be nice no?
 Ensure immutability, versioning, history.
+- http://gun.js.org/ A resilient decentralized realtime graph database for the web (nice landing page!), but seems to have a lot of problems, and the js code looks crappy
+- https://github.com/attic-labs/noms A document graph git oriented database
+- http://www.datomic.com/ "The fully transactional, cloud-ready, distributed database." used by Netflix, Facebook, should be nice no?
+Ensure immutability, versioning, history.
+- https://fabiomsr.github.io/from-java-to-kotlin/ Didn't work with Kotlin yet.
+Nice slick syntax comparaison page with Java.
+I can feel a lot of Scala in there, love it :)
+- https://en.wikipedia.org/wiki/X86_virtualization A lots of technical terms.
+AMD-V / VT-x (Intel) virtualization cpu instructions in all cpus now.
+IOMMU (PCI passthrough) (AMD-Vi/VT-d) allows the VMs to access host connected physical devices (input/output memory management unit)
+- http://blog.scottlowe.org/2009/12/02/what-is-sr-iov/ SR-IOV Single-root input/output virtualization.
+Share the same physical PCIe device to multiple VMs
+- http://www.vfrank.org/2013/09/18/understanding-vmware-ballooning/ VMware ballooning is when the host system wants to retrieve physical memory given to the vm (through the hypervisor).
+- https://github.com/datproject/dat easy p2p sharing of folder with a simple CLI (or desktop app), using webRTC.
+I like.

 # 15-10-2016